ARU-life-sciences/bioinformatics/general/filesystem/filesystem.typ

 The file system is the layout of where all your files live in your computer.
 I have a made up file system (@filesystem) which includes a root directory and a home directory.
 The root is denoted in the filesystem as `/`, and usually has no files or directories above it.
-The home directory is usually denoted as `~` and is further in to your file system and is where all of your familiar directories and files should live (Documents, Pictures, Downloads, etc).
+The home directory is usually denoted as `~`, is further in to your file system, and is where all of your familiar directories and files should live (Documents, Pictures, Downloads, etc).

 #figure(image("./images/filesystem.svg", width: 70%), caption: [A made up file system with a